 - find out if local schools, colleges and clubs would use your centre

-Why will customers choose your business?
+Why will customers choose your outdoor activity centre?

 Customers may choose your centre for a number of reasons, including the following:

 - your location - there may be particular features of your local area that are attractive to visitors